TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 The network and results for this test are the same as those for 3.5.14.
 The only difference is that links are identified by link id in both the CSV output file and MemoryOutputFormatter.
 This is the only one of the tests which identifies links by link id.
 All other test cases use link external id.
 The code should allow either.

+### 3.6 BPR Parameters Tests

+This test demonstrates the effects of significantly changing the BPR parameters for each link.

+#### 3.6.1 bpr_parameters_simple

+***Purpose:***

+This test demonstrates the effect of significantly changing BPR parameters for link segments.

+***Description:***

+The network consists of five link segments, 1 to 5, in a straight line.
+All link segments have a length of 10.
+All link segments have a capacity of 1000.
+Link Segments 1,3 and 5 have a maximum speed of 10.
+Link Segments 2 and 4 have a maximum speed of 20.
+Link Segments 1 and 5 have BPR parameters alpha=0.8, beta=4.5 (this uses the setDefaultParameters() method for a link type).
+Link Segment 3 has BPR parameters alpha=1.0, beta=5.0 (this uses the setParameters() method for an individual link segment).
+Link Segments 2 and 4 have BPR parameters alpha=0.5, beta=4.0 (these uses PLANit's defaults).
+The demand is 2000 from the start of Link Segment 1 to the end of Link Segment 5.

+***Location:***

+`src\test\resources\testcases\bpr_parameters_test\xml\simple`

+***Notes:***

+The costs along each link differ significantly.
+The costs along Link Segment 3 are higher than those along Link Segments 1 and 5, even though it has the same length and capacity.
+This is the effect of its BPR parameters being higher.